Recent Ice Trends in Swiss Mountain Lakes: 20-year Analysis of MODIS Imagery: Results

-We go on to analyse the freeze-up (FUS, FUE) and break-up (BUS, BUE) patterns, by plotting time-series of the four critical dates over the past 20 winters for lakes Sils and Silvaplana, see Fig.~\ref{fig:trends_Sils_type1}.
-Here also, we plot all the dates from 1 December till 1 June in each winter on the $y$-axis and the winters in chronological order on the $x$-axis.
+We go on to analyse the freeze-up and break-up patterns, by plotting the time series of the four critical dates over the past 20 winters for the same two lakes, see Fig.~\ref{fig:trends_Sils_type1}.
 Additionally, per phenological date, we fit a linear trend.
-Progressively later freeze-up and earlier break-up is apparent for both lakes.
+Progressively later freeze-up and earlier break-up are apparent for both lakes.

 In each winter, we also derive the remaining LIP events (ICD, CFD) listed in Table~\ref{table:phenology}.
-Their trends are shown in Fig.~\ref{fig:trends_Sils_FD_type1}, with the duration in days on the $y$-axis and the winters in chronological order on the $x$-axis.
+Their trends are shown in Fig.~\ref{fig:trends_Sils_FD_type1}, with the duration in days on the $y$-axis and the winters on the $x$-axis.
 Obviously, ICD and CFD are decreasing for both lakes.

 Quantitative trend values that we estimated for all the LIP events of Sils and Silvaplana are shown in Table~\ref{table:LIPtrends}.
-As explained above, we correct obvious failures of the automatic analysis, and set the following corrections for lake Sils: BUS and BUE occurred on 29 April and 30 April respectively in winter 2009--10.
-Similarly, for Silvaplana: FUS and FUE occurred on 6 January in winter 2003--04 and FUE occurred on 26 December in winter 2013--14.
+As explained above, we correct obvious failures of the automatic analysis, and set the following corrections for lake Sils: BUS and BUE occurred on 29 April and 30 April respectively in winter 2009-10.
+Similarly, for Silvaplana: FUS and FUE occurred on 6 January in winter 2003-04 and FUE occurred on 26 December in winter 2013-14.
 For completeness we also fit trends without the correction -- these differ only slightly and confirm that the corrections hardly impact the overall picture.
-The trend towards earlier break-up (BUS, BUE) is more pronounced than the one towards later freeze-up (FUS, FUE), for both Sils and Silvaplana.
-It is interesting to note that the decrease in freeze duration (ICD and CFD) is stronger for the slightly smaller lake Silvaplana.
+The trend towards earlier break-up is more pronounced than the one towards later freeze-up, for both Sils and Silvaplana.
+It is interesting to note that the decrease in freeze duration is stronger for the slightly smaller lake Silvaplana.